imdawon/Drawbridge/README.md

 - No requirement to configure TLS certificates for the Drawbridge server if using a domain name.
 - Drawbridge and Emissary _only_ need eachother in order to provide all features described in this document.
 - No hacky shenangians or end-user technical knowledge to verify a secure session has been created e.g checking certificate hashes or an Emissary user needing to manually configure their host machine.

-### Examples

-#### HTTP & TCP / UDP Protected Services
-Creating a Protected Service in the Drawbridge dashboard creates a connection between Drawbridge and the service you want to access remotely.

-A Protected Service can be any networked application listening on a given port, like a Minecraft Server or an HTTP server.

-You can then access this Protected Service by connecting to your Drawbridge server through the Emissary client.
-Emissary will list each service available once connected to Drawbridge and list their IP or domain names to be able to access them.

 ## Authentication Process
 - A Drawbridge server is set up and configured to be accessible from port 3100 on an internet-facing IP address.